 Journalist & Public Opinion Newspaper would like to send to readers a large-scale collection of collector Nguyen Phi Dung:

 Collector Nguyen Phi Dung (Nam Dinh city, Nam Dinh province) is quite famous in the antiques collecting world.
-With his "museum" of newspapers, he is always ready to open his doors to welcome visitors to see his massive treasure.
+With his "museum" of newspapers, he is always ready to open the door to welcome visitors to see his massive treasure.

-In the hundreds of square meter room, there are many newspapers and magazines that Mr. Dung has collected.
+In the room of hundreds of square meters, there are many newspapers and magazines that Mr. Dung has collected.
 Among them are the first newspapers of the early Vietnamese press, rare and valuable.

 Although the area is small compared to a museum, he arranged the press publications and documents quite scientifically.
-In the photo, he reserved an area for Spring and Tet newspapers.
+In the photo, he reserved a separate area for Spring and Tet issues.

 People's Newspaper and People's Army Newspaper are the publications with the largest number.
 He has all the newspapers from the first issues to the later ones, all classified by time.